-All students must gain admission to the University of Charleston prior to applying to the program.
+All students must gain admission to the University of Charleston before applying to the program.
 To be considered for admission to the program, the following requirements must be met:

-- Completion of a program application (after student has been accepted into the University).
+1) Completion of a program application (after student has been accepted into the University).
+A visit to campus to meet with Admissions personnel and program faculty is strongly encouraged.
 The program accepts a new cohort of students once per year in the fall semester.
 Applications are due on or before May 1 and will receive full consideration.
 Prospective students applying by the May 1 deadline will be notified of acceptance or denial by May 30th.
-Applications received after that date will be reviewed on a first come, first served basis until the cohort is full. - 2.7 GPA or higher; 3.5 GPA for the 3-year track
+Applications received after that date will be reviewed first come, first served until the cohort is full.

+2) 2.7 GPA or higher; 3.5 GPA for the 3-year track.